MCXBootCampUMN/LEDwall/README.md

 ### Purpose

-Being able to create a LED screen where one can edited the message by clicking on the circle to turn it "On" or "Off" changing the shape
+Being able to create a LED screen where one can edited the message by clicking on the circle to turn it "On" or "Off" it changes the shape and can display different messange

 ### How to use